A-simpa/alx-system_engineering-devops/README.md

-this repository is for my bash scripts
+file manipulations and bash basics